One of the questions I am often asked in my work with leaders is ‘do I have the right strengths to be a leader?’.

-1. Sharing vision: this is about understanding the context of your organisation or department or team – the aims, goals, priorities – and then coming up with a simple, real, honest way of describing what success could look like for you.
+This is about understanding the context of your organisation or department or team – the aims, goals, priorities – and then coming up with a simple, real, honest way of describing what success could look like for you.
 Many managers struggle with the simple part, so the tip here is to make it real and meaningful.
 For example, at Strengthscope our mission is “to enable everyone to have honest, authentic conversations about who they REALLY are so that they can take ownership of their performance, growth and careers and bring their best, most HUMAN, self to work and life every day.”
 So that’s sharing vision.

-2. Sparking engagement: this part of leadership relates to creating an open, honest climate where people can share views and ideas and where they are challenged to stretch themselves in line with their strengths and skills.
+This part of leadership relates to creating an open, honest climate where people can share views and ideas and where they are challenged to stretch themselves in line with their strengths and skills.
 Tip here: always listen, try not to be defensive as a manager, be appreciative and seek first to understand, then to be understood, as Steven Covey would have it (I was going to say the Great Man Steven Covey there but that’s not right given what I’ve just been saying about Great Man theory)

-3. Skilful execution: this is about getting the job done by having good people processes and following them – clear objective-setting, giving people honest feedback, reporting results.
+This is about getting the job done by having good people processes and following them – clear objective-setting, giving people honest feedback, reporting results.
 What many leaders struggle with here (including me) is having the ‘tough’ conversation when someone’s performance isn’t right.
 Tip is to catch underperformance quickly, fairly, openly and to be clear with the person what needs to change and why.
 I’ve got a podcast on this by the way at season 1, episode 4: great feedback in 3 steps.
 Have a listen if you want to know more.

-4. Sustaining progress: this final leadership behaviour is about encouraging people to innovate to get better and better and better.
+This final leadership behaviour is about encouraging people to innovate to get better and better and better.
 In other words, management-speak wise, continuous improvement and creating a learning culture.
 In practice, that means creating a work environment where people are encouraged to innovate and risk-take and where they can make mistakes and not be punished for it, always within reasonable boundaries of course.